 - i.
 One (1) satellite dish is permitted per unit. - ii.
-Satellite dish antennas must be permanently installed as building-mounted or ground-mounted structures and must not be portable or movable. - iii.
-Building-mounted satellite dishes may not be installed on any facade unless such placement is required for reception of an acceptable signal, according to a written statement from a licensed, authorized installer on company letterhead that includes the installer's signature. - iv.
-Roof-mounted satellite dish antennas must be located a minimum of five feet from any roof edge.
+Satellite dish ANTENNAS must be permanently installed as BUILDING-mounted or ground-mounted STRUCTURES and must not be portable or movable. - iii.
+Building-mounted satellite dishes may not be installed on any FACADE unless such placement is required for reception of an acceptable signal, according to a written statement from a licensed, authorized installer on company letterhead that includes the installer's signature. - iv.
+Roof-mounted satellite dish ANTENNAS must be located a minimum of five feet from any roof edge. - v.
+Large satellite dish ANTENNAS are permitted only in rear yards, and must be set back from all LOT LINES a distance that is at least equal to the height of the dish, or five feet, whichever is less.